Sleep soundly knowing that your data is protected by these Google Cloud Platform security features

 - Identity & Access Management: Identity and Google Cloud access security features authentication and identity management in G Suite, system access management and more.
 Add-on Google Cloud security products include Cloud Identity, Cloud Identity-Aware Proxy, and Security Keys.

-- Application Security: Google Cloud application security is a necessity for any organization storing sensitive employee, customer, and/or intellectual property information in Google Cloud (including G Suite applications such as Gmail, Drive, and Shared Drives).
+- Application Security: Google Cloud application security is a necessity for any school district storing sensitive student, faculty, staff, and/or financial information in Google Cloud (including G Suite applications such as Gmail, Drive, and Shared Drives).

 Google Cloud Platform Security Transparency & Privacy

 Simply put, Google Cloud Platform is not going to Zuckerberg your business data.
-It is absolutely critical to their business model to keep your data private and secure both in-transit through the Google Cloud network and at-rest in data servers.
+It is absolutely critical to their business model to keep your district’s data private and secure both in-transit through the Google Cloud network and at-rest in data servers.

 Google is committed to keeping customers’ data private.
 The company has outlined its commitment to transparency, privacy, and trust by publishing six Google Cloud Trust Principles.